johnthwong/johnthwong.github.io/page_dw.md

 **Figure 2: HKMA borrowing (red), spikes with inversion (green) and without (purple)**
 <img src="images/thumbnail_dw_2.png?raw=true"/>
-The daily HKMA discount window borrowing is plotted in red in this selected time period.
+<center> The daily HKMA discount window borrowing is plotted in red in this selected time period.
 Green dashed lines mark days with HIBOR spikes with yield inversion (one-day rate higher than one-month rate).
 Purple dashed lines mark spikes without yield inversion.
 HIBOR spikes without yield inversion were not observed in any time period between 2015 to present.
-Discount window and HIBOR data are published by the HKMA.[^5]
+Discount window and HIBOR data are published by the HKMA.[^5] </center>

 ### The only solution to discount window stigma
 Mandatory borrowing would eliminate discount window stigma among banks by making voluntary borrowers indistinguishable from the involuntary and rendering any speculation on discount window activity by the market unproductive.